+MAN

-MAN Optimal relations between human society and nature Ensuring stable peace High standard of living Demographic - process control Ensuring food supply Reduction of dangerous disease Ensuring high economic activity Etc. Keeping industry supplied with resources Creation of wasteless technology Reduction of job-related disease Ensuring effectiveness of industry Etc. Migration process control Complex utilization of ecosystems in economics of region Observance of sanitary standards in region Etc. BIOSPHERE Systems ecological problems Biogeographic problems Integrated problems Socioeconomic probler Violation of climate Violation of biogeochemical cycles Violation of soils Ocean problems Ecological monitoring Etc. Anthropogenic influences Complex appreciation of the state of the environment Methods for forecasting ecosystem development Ways of presenting ecological information for decision making Etc. Influence of ideological concepts and social structures on the use of the environment Significance of the environment in public production Ecological problems of national utilization of natural resources Significance of ecological education for individuals problems arising from the relationship between biosphere complexes and the socioeconomic system of the human society (see Figure 1).
-We by no means claim to have given a complete and full tree of goals in the three-level diagram shown in the upper part of the figure.
-It could certainly be updated, and, specifically, some extra levels describing the human goals in more detail could be added; however, this would affect the clarity of the present diagram.
-Perhaps it would be reasonable to specify the second level as referring to some of the most general goals connected with the integrated use of natural resources and environment protection.
+Goals of state Goals of branch Goals of region Ensuring stable peace High standard of living Demographic - process control Ensuring food supply Reduction of dangerous disease Ensuring high economic activity Keeping industry supplied with resources Creation of wasteless technology Reduction of job-related disease Ensuring effectiveness of industry Etc. Migration process control Complex utilization of ecosystems in economics of regio Observance of sanitary standards in region Etc.

+Biogeographic problems Integrated problems Socioeconomic problem Violation of climate Violation of biogeochemical cycles Violation of soils Ocean problems Ecological monitoring Etc. Anthropogenic influences Complex appreciation of the state of the environment Methods for forecasting ecosystem development Ways of presenting ecological information for decision making Etc. Influence of ideological concepts and social structures on the use of the environment Significance of the environment in public production Ecological problems of national utilization of natural resources Significance of ecological education for individuals Etc.